linusheck/paternoster/README.md

     ↦ A $EXAMPLE * 2 8 P $EXAMPLE X
 will print 16.0.

-There are also now conditions.
+'?' is a condition:

               → P "The case."     ↓
     ↦ ? = 1 1 ↿ P "Not the case." → X

 They work with the arrows ↿ ⇃ ↼ ⇀.
 Consult all_arrows.txt for all of the arrows.

+'#' skips the next character.

 There are the comparison operators =, <, and >.
 They work like math operations.
+The operator '!' inverts 1 to 0 and 0 to 1.

 If it runs in that direction, a program also works vertically, backwards and diagonally.

-To start a program, just cd into the directory the jar is in and type java -jar paternoster.jar <your program file>.
+To start a program, just cd into the directory the jar is in and type java -jar paternoster.jar [program file].
 You have to code in a monospace font.